pfeodrippe/arrudeia/README.md

 the output of `valid-interleavings`, maps keywords to concrete processes.

-If you use some other special thread first like macro (e.g. `cats.core/->=`), you can create your own arrudeia macro using
+If you use some other special thread first like macro (e.g. `cats.core/->=`), you can create your own arrudeia macro using `thread-first-macro-builder`.

 ``` clojure
 (thread-first-macro-builder "m->=" `cats.core/->=)